Red Varieties for 2020

 Ponderosa Pink Beefsteak (75 days) A solid, large, meaty pinkish red tomato with a pleasant mild taste.
 Low acid content.
 Indeterminate.

-Red Fig (75 days) A tomato that yields hundreds of small pear-shaped red tomatoes with a wonderful sweet flavour – perfect for snacking or in salads.
+SOLD OUT Red Fig (75 days) A tomato that yields hundreds of small pear-shaped red tomatoes with a wonderful sweet flavour – perfect for snacking or in salads.
 This heirloom has been grown since the 18th century.
 Derives its name from the traditional manner of processing with a sugar syrup, then dried and stored as a substitute for figs. Indeterminate.

 *New* Reisentomate Very unusual tomato.
 Red, very tart—almost sour—flavour.
 Grows 2” to 4” with sections that can be pulled off individually and eaten.
 Juicy inside each section, but not messy to pull apart.
 Also called Traveller's Tomato.
 Origins in Central America.
 Indeterminate.